 This is a fairly new song compared to most of the others on this list, but it sums up my green-eyed monster perfectly.
 I die hard when I really want something, so “Odio” is fitting.
 Even though Romeo believes that the war for the woman’s heart is all but lost, he refuses to give up the fight.

 There’s nothing I wouldn’t do for my loved ones.
 Dilated Peoples captured my sentiments perfectly with this track because no matter what happens, I put family above everything.
 For as long as I can remember, I’ve felt the need to take care of those closest to me, so that’s probably why this song registers so deeply with me.
 It’s my moral code.

 Bitch Don’t Kill My Vibe – Kendrick Lamar

-Kendrick is easily one of my favorite new-school emcees.
+Kendrick is easily on my favorite new-school emcees.
 Have you ever had someone try to start an argument with you, and you responded by drowning them out with music?
 I used to do that with this song all of the time.
 The title speaks for itself, and the lyrics are on-point.
 What’s not to like?

 When Failure Is Not an Option